About Good Wound Care

 Donna is a registered nurse, who has worked at an advanced practice level in wound management for over 20 years in the community, acute and residential care sectors.
 Donna has additionally worked in senior wound roles in outpatient wound clinics, leg clubs, primary care, district nursing, rehabilitation, palliative care and the regional health department.
 Donna has completed level 1 and 2 accredited ALA post-graduate Lymphoedema training (Decongestive Lymphatic Therapy for the Management of Lymphoedema), and is a registered Casley-Smith Therapist.
 Having developed extensive peer and industry networks, Donna brings a robust clinical portfolio of expertise, resources and experience to benefit Good Wound Care clients.

 Donna and the team undertake regular professional development activities to stay up to date in contemporary practices.
 Donna has presented abstracts at state, national and international wound conferences and in 2022 won Best Case Study at the Wounds Australia National Conference.
 Donna is a regular volunteer to Wounds Australia, having facilitated Regional Twilight Seminars and serving on the Victorian state branch of Wounds Australia as member and chair.
+Donna currently serves on the Australian Wound and Skin Alliance sub-committee.

 In 2020 Donna was shortlisted for a Barwon Best Care Award: Living Our Values for ‘Innovation’ in a Covid-19 response to mask-related skin injury.
 In addition, Donna was recognised as part of 2020 International Nurses Day at Barwon Health, and in 2011 received a staff recognition award from the Grampians Department of Health for demonstrated commitment to collaborative relationships and responsive leadership.